atsaloli/cicd/02_05-parallel-jobs.md

 Check the Pipeline detail view for this pipeline.

+Notice that the "test" stage doesn't start until the "build" stage completes.

 How are jobs visually represented as to what stage they belong to?